Huddersfield: Association Football

-Its professional association football team, Huddersfield Town F.C. is the town's senior association football team, founded in 1908, and most seasons play in the Championship, the second highest league of the sport nationally.
-In 1926, the club became the first in England to win three successive league titles, a feat only three other clubs have matched.
+Its professional association football team, Huddersfield Town is the town's senior association football team, founded in 1908; for most seasons, they play in the Championship, the second highest league of the sport nationally.
+In 1926, the club became the first in England to win three successive league titles, a feat only four other clubs have matched.

-In 1921–22 Huddersfield won the FA Cup and between 1923 and 1926 became the first club to win the League Championship three times in a row, an achievement matched only by three other teams.
-After several decades in lower divisions, Huddersfield Town FC returned to top flight football in 2017 when the club entered the Premier League for the first time.
+In 1921–22, Huddersfield won the FA Cup and, between 1923 and 1926, became the first club to win the League Championship three times in a row; an achievement matched only by four other teams.
+After several decades in lower divisions, Huddersfield Town FC returned to top flight football in 2017, when the club entered the Premier League for the first time.

 Notable ex-players include Scottish international Denis Law, Ray Wilson, a World Cup winner with England in 1966 and Trevor Cherry, England international.
 Herbert Chapman, Bill Shankly, Neil Warnock and Steve Bruce are notable former Huddersfield Town managers.

-Also within the town boundaries is Emley A.F.C. who were formed when the original Emley FC left for Wakefield who play in the Northern Counties East Football League.
-There is also a part professional club within the town, Golcar Utd who competed in the 2019–20 North West Counties Football League Division One North, until the league was abandoned in March 2020 due to the coronavirus pandemic.
+Also within the town boundaries is Emley A.F.C. who were formed when the original Emley FC left for Wakefield who play in the Northern Counties East Football League and Golcar Utd who also compete in the NCEL league and share the "HD derby" with Emley.
+Shelley are also within the town's boundaries and most recently played in the West Yorkshire Association Football League having previously played alongside Emley and Golcar in the North West Counties Football League Division 1 North.